shafy/fugu/CONTRIBUTING.md

 Don't forget to create an `.env` file using `.env.example` as a template.

-Before running the app, make sure to create the server with `docker run --env-file .env your_image rails db:create` or `docker-compose -f docker-compose.dev.yml run web rails db:create`, respectively.
+If you're not using `docker-compose`, make sure to create the database with `docker run --env-file .env your_image rails db:create` before starting the Rails server.

 ### Old school